Confidential Compute

 Step 3: Check Status

-Retrieve the current status and details of your pod.
+Retrieve the current status of your confidential workload.

 MethodEndpointAuth